shvetsanton/NBA_analysis/README.md

 - Fitting Distributions
 - Interesting Trends
 - How to draft the best team
-- How to maintain the roster
+- How to maintain the best roster